hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 ### Credentials
 Make sure you have an SSH or GPG key registered in https://github.com to allow seamless cloning of repositories (at present, various setup scripts clone repositories using the `https://` prefix but this may change to `git@` in the future).

+**Note:** Create a personal access token with `read:packages` accesss in github in order to use modules published in github packages.

 ## Getting the Code and Documentation

 Clone the [weaver-dlt-interoperability](https://github.com/hyperledger-labs/weaver-dlt-interoperability) repository.
 The code to get a basic test network up and running and test data-sharing interoperation flows lies in the subfolder `tests/network-setups`, which should be your starting point, though the setups will rely on other parts of the repository, as you will find out in the instructions given on this page.